ROA-BEV: 2D Region-Oriented Attention for BEV-based 3D Object Detection: Experiments

 \subsubsection{Visualization}

 This section will show the visualization of detection results.
 The results are shown in the Fig. \ref{fig:results_compare_others}.
 We provide two examples to demonstrate the effectiveness of our method.
 In each example, the advantages of our method are marked with red circles.
-In the first example, the distant truck blends with the background, which is the white clouds on the ground and in the sky.
+In the first example, the truck in the distance merges with the white clouds in the sky and the black ground.
 Our method successfully detects the truck.
 Similarly, our method successfully detects objects under backlighting in the second example.
 Moreover, the category is correct for cars, while BEVDepth's prediction results miss the car and identify another car as a truck.
 To verify the effectiveness of ROA, we visualize the ROA results generated by the network.
 As shown in the Fig. \ref{fig:roa results}, the distant truck region can be generated.
+The distant truck blends well with the background, resulting in poor feature extraction from the backbone.
+Therefore, the output of ROA increases the weight of the corresponding position accordingly.
+On the contrary, the backbone can be extracted better for the car on the right, and the ROA results give smaller weights to compensate for the features.